kuang-wei/PalaceBackdoor/README.md

 Succesfully opened link at 23:10:29
 ```
 ## Outstanding Issues
 * Currently the bot start time is set to 9:59 AM, which is the release time set to the Central Standard Time zone.
-User would need to <b>change line 18, Column 50</b>, to change the hour according to their local time zone.
+User would need to **change line 18, Column 50**, to change the hour according to their local time zone.
 For example, PST users should change the hour to 7, and EST users should change the hour to 10.
 * Currently only suitable for US based users

 ## Author